 Diet – nutrition information

 We will cook healthy, Moroccan dishes with meat, vegetarian AND vegan.
-All depending on the volunteers’ preferences.
+All depend on the volunteers’ preferences.

 VISA – could you provide Visa support/info/invitation letters?

-No, we cannot help with Visa but we can offer assistance
+No, we cannot help with Visas but we can offer assistance

 It is our big pleasure to have you as a part of our project and we will be happy to have you in our family house.
 In the work, we will show you our old and traditional ways to build rooms with a natural and simple way.
 Of course, it will also be amazing to teach you how to cook some traditional Moroccan dishes and some Arabic if you are interested.

-Besides all the work there is needed, there will be a lot of time and space to come at rest.
+Besides all the work there is needed, there will be a lot of time and space to come to rest.

 This little oasis in the desert is a perfect spot for relaxing and escaping from all the rush of your daily life.
 Every day we enjoy the warm sun and every night you will find yourself under the brightest stars you’ve probably ever seen!